Fakerallen/thingpark-iot-flow-js-driver/README.md

 If your device payload is complex and requires several source code files to increase readability and maintainability you can look at this example [here](examples/advanced-driver/README.md).
-In this tutorial, we will restart from the previously created driver and transform it to use several files
+In this tutorial, we will restart from the previously created driver and transform it to use several files.